mahab339/halv/README.md

 Utility for managing and showing date pickers<br>
 Example:
 ```

+//the Activity CreateEvent must extends HPickerUpdatable
 public class CreateEvent extends HPickerUpdatable {

-  //start and end dates of the event
+  //holders for start and end dates of the event
   private HDatePicker startDate = new HDatePicker(this);
   private HDatePicker endDate = new HDatePicker(this);